Martha Richards, President – Founder & Executive Director of WomenArts

 Martha Richards is the Founder and Executive Director of WomenArts, formerly known as The Fund for Women Artists.
 Prior to WomenArts, Richards served as Executive Director of Brooklyn Center for the Performing Arts at Brooklyn College and as Managing Director of StageWest, a regional theatre in Springfield, Massachusetts.
 She writes and lectures frequently on arts and cultural policy issues.

 Richards has been frequently recognized for her commitment to women and to the arts.
 In April 2006 she was one of three U.S. nominees (with Quincy Jones and Wynton Marsalis) for the prestigious international Montblanc De La Culture Award for outstanding service to the arts.
 In April 2009 she was inducted into the BayPath College 21st Century Women Business Leaders Hall of Fame for her work in philanthropy.
 She has been honored as one of three “founding mothers” of the Women’s Fund of Western Massachusetts.
+In 2018 StateraArts created an award in her honor, the Martha Richards Visionary Woman in Leadership Award, which is given annually to a visionary woman who uplifts, amplifies, and advances women in the arts.

 Richards has a B.A. in Economics from the University of California Berkeley and a J.D. from the University of California Hastings College of Law.
 She is a member of the California bar, and she was one of the founding directors of California Lawyers for the Arts.
 See her complete resume>>